FAQ

 What are the tiers?

 Free: 5 prop analyses per day, core features.
-Pro ($11.99/month): unlimited analyses, context filters, 75 Pri questions/month.
-Pro+ ($24.99/month): everything in Pro, plus Range Radar and 300 Pri questions/month.
+Pro ($11.99/month): unlimited analyses, context filters, and Range Radar.
+Pro starts with a 7-day free trial.

 Still have questions?
 Reach out directly.